 The last Lore Keeper of the Weres disappeared without a trace, now thirty years later his legacy returns in the form of a young man named Michael Williams.

-~Big thanks to Enemyoffun for making this universe to play in, and to all my beta readers for helping me hammer out some of the details in this chapter.
+~Big thanks to Enemyoffun for making this universe to play in, and helping me hammer out some of the details in this chapter.

 Please comment on this, I enjoy reading your comments and learning from them immensely.

 “Well,” Cassie continued, “you are like that, except that you may not be a werewolf.”

 “Say what?”
 I replied.

 “You could be a werecougar, werebear, werefox, werecoyote, and probably half dozen other animals in addition to werewolf.
 The bottom line is this: a Were is someone with the ability to change into an animal at will,” Melissa explained.

 “I’m not sure.
 If only the Were lorekeeper were here, we could figure that out with greater ease,” Cassie said, with a note of regret in her voice.

 “Sadly, the last we saw of Leo Atozota was just as he left the university library thirty years ago,” Melissa added.

 “Oh,” Cassie said, with a look of surprise on her face.
 “I guess that explains some things.”